Armored Heart: Tamed Soul

 Celia rolled that around, looking for any possible loopholes.
 “Why until I give you permission?”

 “Making sure the wording is exact.
-I don’t want to limit myself more than will help you trust me, and if you do end up staying, I don’t want to limit your options for... uh, play,” she blushed.
+I don’t want to limit myself more than will help you trust me, and if you do end up staying, I don’t want to limit our options for… uh, play,” she blushed.
 “Not if you don’t want to, I mean.”

-Well, that made sense... it left her options open, but protected her until she felt safe.
+Well, that made sense… It left her options open, but protected her until she felt safe.
 What else?
 “Suggestions or commands,” she insisted.
 “That’s an obvious loophole.”

 “Right, sure.
 Suggestions or commands,” Lauren agreed.